ellah-daniel/WindowMode/README.md

 You can render `.splv`s with `spatial-player`.
 If you want to create `.splv`s or `.vv`s to render, you should check out our python package `spatialstudio`.
 You can `pip` install it, check out the [documentation](https://pypi.org/project/spatialstudio/).
 If you have any questions/suggestions/requests for us or our stack, reach out to us on [discord](https://discord.gg/seBPMUGnhR).

 Currently `spatial-player` and `spatialstudio` are only availble to install and use, but we will be open-sourcing them soon!

+## Troubleshooting

+### WebGPU Error
+If you encounter an error related to WebGPU not being enabled, make sure you go to your browser's developer flags to enable it.
+This is required for the 3D rendering functionality.